anubhav100rao/lld_design_patterns/readme.md

-Here’s a README for your project, based on the structure and code in your workspace:

----

 # LLD Design Patterns in Go

 This repository demonstrates various Low-Level Design (LLD) patterns implemented in Go, with a focus on practical, real-world examples.
 Each pattern is organized in its own directory and includes sample code to illustrate its usage.